Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 And what I really remember about that music is "When the River Meets the Sea."
 I didn't sing on that. but I used to sing my kids to sleep, and that was one of the songs I would sing for them every night.
 It was this lovely song about facing life calmly; knowing that it will end, but you'll do it with grace.
 I don't know how Paul Williams does it, but that song is just infinitely beautiful.

 McDonald: Emmet and Ma’s story is about love, kindness, taking positive risks, and having faith.
 These are themes that have always been important to the human race.
 After the trauma we have all endured during the pandemic, we could use a lot more kindness, don’t you think?
-Oh, and being in the same room with 30 plus puppets is guaranteed to make you smile, and think, “It’s all going to be okay.”
+Oh, and being in the same room with 30-plus puppets is guaranteed to make you smile, and think, “It’s all going to be okay.”

 Henson: I hope that new audiences will discover it because it is such a beautiful piece.
 It's a good time in our country's culture right now to celebrate a story about regular, hard-working folk.

 Oz: First of all, it's the vision Jim had and the songs of Paul.
-But also just the the simplicity and the purity.
+But also just the simplicity and purity.
 There's all these big special effects now and big, loud Santa Claus stuff, when this is a very quiet piece and a very sincere piece.
 It really is an anomaly these days when you look at that.
-I think that the sweetness and the simplicity of it, and the very beautiful music and Jim's whole vision of it was very pure.
+I think that the sweetness and the simplicity of it, and the very beautiful music, and Jim's whole vision of it was very pure.
 That's what really gets me.

 Williams: It's like a family.
 I managed to stumble into the sweetest bunch of people ever, both the furry, felt ones, and the voices and hands behind them are just the nicest people I've ever worked with.
 And the best part about working with Jim and the Muppets is that amongst all the Muppets, all the actors... and everybody in that company, when Jim was gone, Jim was not gone.
 There was an essence of how he treated people that is a continuation in everything the Muppets do.